 When the Smart Wireless Gateway is configured in an advanced security mode each device is required to have an individual join key.

-Using an Emerson Field Communicator
+Using the Field Communicator

-1. Verify the Field Communicator has a device description (DD) loaded for the 4320 Device Revision 4 (DD Revision 1 or later).
+1. Verify the Field Communicator has a device description (DD) loaded for the 4310 Device Revision 4 (DD Revision 1 or later).